JosephABudd/kickzig/The-Plan.md

 ### The Choice modal screen

 The **Choice** modal screen is used when a user selects a contact in the **Contacts** screen's **Select** panel.
-The panel presents the user choices using buttons.
+The panel presents the contact information along with button offering the user some choices.
 Each button triggers a call back and then closes the screen.

 1. The **Choice** panel will allow the user to
    * **Edit** a contact record,